 Bioinformatics analysis

 Statistical analysis.
 The number of peptide spectrum-matches (PSMs) for each identified protein was used as quantitative value and were loaded in the R statistical analysis software for further analysis [10].
-The PSMs were summed on the Uniprot protein body giving a total of 309 unique proteins (Table S1).
+The PSMs were summed on the Uniprot protein body giving a total of 309 unique proteins (S1 Table).
 Counts were analyzed using the R statistical programming language version 3.0.2 (2013-09-25) and Bioconductor version 2.15.0 package limma_3.18 and edgeR_3.4.1.[11,12].
 For statistical analysis the PSM spectral count values were filtered to only include proteins with data from a minimum of two replicates at a level of at least 0.5 PSMs per thousand, and then formatted as a DGEList object, giving 167 proteins to analyze.
-The limma function voom [11] was used to process count data for analysis using limma/eBayes statistics (loess span parameter was 0.75 for mean-variance trend estimation), robust fitting of the linear model and Benjamini-Hochberg multiple testing corrections (Table S2).
+The limma function voom [11] was used to process count data for analysis using limma/eBayes statistics (loess span parameter was 0.75 for mean-variance trend estimation), robust fitting of the linear model and Benjamini-Hochberg multiple testing corrections (S2 Table).
 The comparisons included CSNPs versus plasma, nanomag®-D-spio versus plasma, and CSNPs versus nanomag®-D-spio.
 Estimation of relative protein abundances.
-Relative abundances of proteins in analytes were estimated using the top3 method, which is based on the precursor area of the top 3 most abundant peptides [13], and filtered to include only proteins with relative abundance greater than 0.5% of the total estimated protein amount, giving 90 proteins (Table S3).
+Relative abundances of proteins in analytes were estimated using the top3 method, which is based on the precursor area of the top 3 most abundant peptides [13], and filtered to include only proteins with relative abundance greater than 0.5% of the total estimated protein amount, giving 90 proteins (S3 Table).
 Clustering analysis.
 For clustering, Z-score transformed PSM values were used after filtering to only include proteins used in the statistical analysis above and further filtering, based on the top3 calculation as described above, leaving 64 proteins.
 The PSM spectral counts were log2 transformed, after offsetting by 0.5, converted to Z-scores in a row-wise manner setting the Z-score of PSMs = 0 to zero.
-Proteins were divided into five similar groups using the R package cluster 1.14.1 and the partitioning around medoids (PAM) method [14] using the “manhattan” distance metric (Table S4).
+Proteins were divided into five similar groups using the R package cluster 1.14.1 and the partitioning around medoids (PAM) method [14] using the “manhattan” distance metric (S4 Table).
 Clustering was visualized as a heatmap with R, separately hierarchically clustering groups identified by the PAM analysis.15 GO and KEGG enrichment analysis.
-KEGG (Kyoto Encyclopedia of Gene and Genomes) Pathway and Gene Ontology (GO) enrichment analysis was performed with the topGO v.1.0 R/Bioconductor package [15] using the” parentChild” method for statistical significance [16], using a threshold of p<0.01 and at least 3 significant proteins (Table S5-S6) using protein lists from the PAM clustering analysis (Table S4) and from the statistical analyses (Table S2).
+KEGG (Kyoto Encyclopedia of Gene and Genomes) Pathway and Gene Ontology (GO) enrichment analysis was performed with the topGO v.1.0 R/Bioconductor package [15] using the” parentChild” method for statistical significance [16], using a threshold of p<0.01 and at least 3 significant proteins (S5-S6 Tables) using protein lists from the PAM clustering analysis (S4 Table) and from the statistical analyses (S2 Table).
 The total list of all 309 proteins observed in any of the experiments was used as the background for the overrepresentation analysis.
-Significantly enriched KEGG pathways were detected using the webgestalt tool [17], Fisher’s exact test and a cut off of multiple testing adjusted p-value<0.05 (Table S7).
-Significant GO categories and KEGG pathways from the CSNP versus plasma comparison were visualized as stacked bar plots with the ggplot2 version 0.9.3.1, using relative abundances of the proteins, separately from each biological replicate (data were derived from Tables S5-S7, signature used: “Csnp_vs_Plasma_UP_exclude_nMag_UP”).
-The height of the bar for each protein corresponds to its relative abundance, as determined by the top3 method (Table S3).
+Significantly enriched KEGG pathways were detected using the webgestalt tool [17], Fisher’s exact test and a cut off of multiple testing adjusted p-value<0.05 (S7 Table).
+Significant GO categories and KEGG pathways from the CSNP versus plasma comparison were visualized as stacked bar plots with the ggplot2 version 0.9.3.1, using relative abundances of the proteins, separately from each biological replicate (data were derived from S5-S7 Tables, signature used: “Csnp_vs_Plasma_UP_exclude_nMag_UP”).
+The height of the bar for each protein corresponds to its relative abundance, as determined by the top3 method (S3 Table).

 References